micklarsen/elvimcc/content/blog/building-a-legal-ai-assistant-part-two.md

 ## Final Thoughts

-With less than 200 lines of Python, we built a system that:
+Without using thousands of lines of Python, we built a system that:

 * Splits and cleans a law text.
 * Stores it in a vector database.